Sound! Euphonium: The Movie – May the Melody Reach You!

 Sound!
 Euphonium: The Movie – May the Melody Reach You! (劇場版 響け！ユーフォニアム ～届けたいメロディ～, Gekijōban Hibike!
 Yūfoniamu: Todoketai Merodi) is a 2017 Japanese animated film that serves as a recap of the second season of the anime television series Sound!
 Euphonium, which itself is based on the novel series of the same name by Ayano Takeda.
 Produced by Kyoto Animation and distributed by Shochiku, the film is directed by Taichi Ogawa (in his directorial debut) from a script written by Jukki Hanada.
 The film centers on Kitauji High School concert band's vice president Asuka Tanaka during their preparation for the national competition.

 The second compilation film of the anime series was announced in March 2017.
 The staff and cast of the film were revealed in June 2017.

 Sound!
 Euphonium: The Movie – May the Melody Reach You! premiered in Japan on September 30, 2017.
-The film received a nomination at the Japan Media Arts Festival.
+The film grossed million in Japan and received a nomination at the Japan Media Arts Festival.